Glaucoma Treatment in Buffalo, NY

 Glaucoma is a leading cause of vision loss in adults over 60, which is why it’s especially important for older adults to schedule regular eye exams and receive a diagnosis early on.
 Although the damage from glaucoma cannot be reversed, with the help of various treatment options it can often be prevented from worsening.
-As glaucoma specialists, our team can help control this condition and preserve your vision for years to come.
+We specialize in glaucoma treatment in Buffalo, NY, assisting you in controlling this condition and preserving your vision for years to come.

 The eye has a complex drainage system that creates a balance between fluids produced in the eye and fluids leaving the eye.
 Eye pressure builds when a blockage in this drainage system prevents fluids from escaping properly, resulting in a condition called glaucoma.